brianpursley/community/contributors/devel/sig-testing/testing.md

 ### Run specific unit test cases in a package

 You can set the test args using the `KUBE_TEST_ARGS` environment variable.
-You can use this to pass the `-run` argument to `go test`, which accepts a regular expression for the name of the test that should be run.
+You can use this to pass the `-run` argument to `go test`, which is used internally and accepts a regular expression for the name of the test that should be run.

 ```sh
 # Runs TestValidatePod in pkg/api/validation with the verbose flag set